 Devon County Council

 Somerset County Council

 Plymouth City Council

 The constituent authorities will decide how long the Members they appoint should serve on the Authority.
-This normally coincides with their period of office as a councillor but is reviewed at the constituent authority annual meetings.
+This normally coincides with how long they are elected to serve as a councillor but is reviewed at the constituent authority annual meetings.
 Once appointed to the Authority, Members represent the community as whole, not just the area they serve as a local councillor.
 They serve as a valuable link between communities and the fire and rescue service.
 Members are collectively responsible for setting the overall strategic direction of the organisation, including the setting of its budget, promoting its core values and ensuring that the fire and rescue service is effective and efficient.

 The full Authority usually meets four times a year but has also set up four committees to help with its work.
 Committees can either decide things or express a view to the full Authority on matters within their work area (“Terms of Reference”).
 Each Authority Member will usually sit on at least one committee and may also be asked to represent the Authority at a local and regional level.

 Details of full Authority and committee meetings e.g. dates of meeting, things to be discussed (the agenda) and the outcomes from the meeting (the minutes), are published on the website.
 Full Authority meetings usually last about two hours, with Committee meetings usually lasting about one and a half hours.
 These meetings are usually held at Service Headquarters and are open to the press and public unless there are items which, by law, the Authority can consider in private.